 Shortly after the Petition Date, the Debtor hired Jeff Kistner as its acting Chief Financial Officer, who has continued in that role to the present.
 Mr. Kistner oversees and handles day-to-day accounting functions as well as preparing various financial reports on behalf of the Debtor.
-Mr. Kistner has significant experience as an accountant and controller in the ethanol industry, having provided services on behalf of a number of ethanol and renewable fuel plants.
+Mr. Kistner has significant experience as a chief financial officer in the ethanol industry, having provided services on behalf of a number of ethanol and renewable fuel plants.